adobe/bridgeService/README.md

 * IBS.ENVVARS.SETTER.CLASS
 * IBS.ENVVARS.SETTER.METHOD

+### Static Variable Scopes
+One of our main concerns has been the management of static variables.
+For the sake of conversation we need to identify scopes:
+* **Session Scope** : Access to the variables in the same call to the Bridge Service
+* **Product Scope** : Access to the variables between two different calls

+#### Session Scopes
+For now our approach is that two distinct calls to the same Bridge Service node, should share little or no variables.
+Another way of defining this is that two calls should not interfere with one another.
+In a Session Context we have two use cases:

+We have covered all the use cases in the document [Managing Contexts and Static Variables](docs/ReleaseNotes.md).

+#### Product Scope
+Although we do not, yet, provide tools for managing variables that are valid for all calls to the IBS, we can define a series or local environment variables are deployment of the service.
+This can be done in two ways:
+* Managing a properties for in your deployment
+* Injecting Runtime properties at the commandline

 ## Error Management
 Currently, whenever there is an error in the underlying java call we will include the orginal error message in the error response.
 For example, for the call: